imhrsit/augd_yogzen/README.md

 YogZen is an open-source project, and we welcome contributions from the community.
 If you're passionate about yoga, technology, or both, check out our Contribution Guidelines to get started.

 ## Tech Stack
-Frontend : Flutter, Dart
+* Frontend : Flutter, Dart
-Backend : Go, Firebase, MongoDB
+* Backend : GoLang, MongoDB

 ## Installation Guide
 1. Clone the repository: git clone https://github.com/Yash-Khattar/augd_yogzen.git